Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering: Formalism

 with the convention that $\delta(s_{th})=0$.
 Therefore, in single-channel approximations, the Omn\`es function is frequently computed directly from the existing parametrizations of the phase-shift data and various assumptions about its asymptotic behavior at infinity.
 The latter constrains the asymptotic behavior of the Omn\`es function: for $\delta(\infty)\to \alpha \pi$ one obtains $\Omega(\infty) \to 1/s^{\alpha}$.
 In our approach, the phase shift curves are obtained from fits to the data using the $N/D$ method.
 The high-energy asymptotic of the phase shift is coming from the approximation of the left-hand cut by conformal expansion and subsequent solution of the once-subtracted dispersion relation.
 As a result, in this scheme, the obtained Omn\`es function (or its inverse) is always asymptotically bounded, if there is no bound state or CDD pole in the system.
 When there is a bound state in the system, the relation between the Omn\`es function and the $D(s)$ function given in Eq. (\ref{Omnes_phase_shift}) changes,

 where the extra factor $(s-s_B)/(s_M-s_B)$ removes the zero of $D(s)$.
 Due to this extra factor, the obtained Omn\`es function grows linearly at infinity and satisfies the twice-subtracted version of the dispersion relation given in Eq.~(\ref{Omnes_DR}).
+This can also be seen from the Levinson's theorem, which relates the contribution from the number of bound states $n_B$ to the phase shift at infinity as $\delta(\infty)\to-n_B\,\pi$ (using the convention $\delta(s_{th})=0$).

 For the multi-channel case, the Muskhelishvili-Omn\`es equations (\ref{Omnes_DR}) do not have analytic solutions \cite{Donoghue:1990xh, Moussallam:1999aq}, and one needs to find a numerical solution, by employing for instance a Gauss-Legendre procedure \cite{Moussallam:1999aq}.
 In order to achieve that, however, one needs to know the off-diagonal scattering amplitude in the unphysical region and again make the assumption about the high-energy asymptotics.
 On the other side, with the $N/D$ method, both the scattering amplitude and the Omn\`es function are obtained simultaneously from the fit to the available data.
 Additional information about the off-diagonal scattering amplitude in the unphysical region can be used as a constraint and not as a necessary requirement to obtain the Omn\`es matrix.
 Also, as discussed above, in most of the cases the obtained Omn\`es function (or its inverse) is asymptotically bounded.
 Therefore, this approach is useful in many practical applications.
-As a check of our numerical calculations, we verified that the Omn\`es functions obtained using Eqs. (\ref{D-fun}) and (\ref{Omnes_Dfun}) satisfy Eq. (\ref{Omnes_DR}).